Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: A superconducting quantum clock

-Due to the dispersive coupling between cavity and qubit, the phase of the cavity field is dependent on the state of the qubit; continuously measuring a quadrature of the cavity output serves as a way to continuously measure the qubit observable $\sigma_z$.
-A stronger drive on the cavity leads to more information about the qubit leaving the cavity per unit time (i.e. a stronger continuous measurement), and a weaker cavity drive leads to weaker continuous measurement.
+In the actual experiment, we used a JPA in the nondegenerate mode and heterodyne detection scheme, which should produce similar conditional qubit dynamics but with larger noise.
+In the limit of an ideal quantum-limited amplifier, the noise will be twice larger~\cite{Eichler2012} and less than twice for the actual experiment.
+The derivation of the stochastic master equation for the heterodyne detection will be published in future work.
+Because of the dispersive coupling between the cavity and qubit, the phase of the cavity field is dependent on the state of the qubit; continuously measuring a quadrature of the cavity output serves as a way to continuously measure the qubit observable $\sigma_z$.
+A stronger drive on the cavity leads to more information about the qubit leaving the cavity per unit time (i.e. a stronger continuous measurement), and a weaker cavity drive leads to a weaker continuous measurement.

-The continuous measurement of the field quadrature leads to phase dependent fluctuations that drive coherent leading to noisy oscillations in the {\em conditional dynamics} of the qubit.
-We show that this results in persistent (but noisy) Rabi oscillations of the qubit.
-The {\em conditional }dynamics of the qubit under continuous measurement yields the oscillation/ticking of the clock.
+For sufficiently weak continuous measurement, it is known that this can result in persistent (but noisy) Rabi oscillations of the qubit \cite{goan2001dynamics,korotkov2001continuous,palacios2010experimental}.
+The noise in the oscillations is fundamentally due to quantum noise in $\sigma_z$, and measurement backaction \cite{hatridge2013quantum}.
+Thus, the conditional dynamics of the qubit under continuous measurement of $\sigma_z$ yields the continual ticking of the clock, though with a necessarily finite precision because of fundamental noise.

-In appendix A we describe how this model enables a continuous measurement of the qubit.
-A simplification of the dynamics based on adiabatic elimination of the cavity field leads to a conditional master equation for the qubit itself.
-The effect of the measurement is then described by a single parameter, $\Gamma$, dephasing rate of the qubit due to measurement back action.
-This parameter is effectively the rate at which information is extracted from the system and it is proportional to the mean photon number in the cavity.
+When the continuous measurement strength ($\Gamma$) becomes sufficiently \textit{large}, a measurement-induced suppression (i.e. quantum Zeno effect) occurs on the qubit oscillations.
+This would appear to disable the clock, but in fact, this gives rise to a very different kind of noisy clock: a \textit{quantum jump} clock.
+That is, it is known \cite{vijay2011observation} that in this regime of operation, the competition between the quantum Zeno effect and the qubit drive gives rise to an incoherent switching of the qubit state that results in a random telegraph process.

-The continuous measurement strength ($\Gamma$) must be sufficiently weak in order to avoid a measurement-induced suppression (i.e. quantum Zeno effect) on the qubit oscillations.
-This would appear to limit the performance of the clock, but in fact this may be used to implement a very different kind of noisy clock: a\textit{quantum jump} clock.
-If the cavity drive $E$ is sufficiently \textit{large}, noisy oscillations give rise to a random telegraph process.
-Thus, a single such superconducting circuit can be tuned between the oscillatory and non-oscillatory clock modes.
+We are primarily interested in the dynamics of the qubit and not the readout cavity.
+We, therefore, adiabatically eliminate the cavity field (see Appendix \ref{sec:adiabatic_elimination}), which leads to a conditional master equation for the reduced state of the qubit ($\rho_{\sigma}$) only: